Bernd Dörfel

 Bernd Dörfel (born 18 December 1944) is a German former professional footballer who played as a forward.

 Club career

-Dörfel was born in Hamburg.
+Dörfel was born in Büsum.
 He spent seven seasons in the Bundesliga with Hamburger SV and Eintracht Braunschweig.

 International career

 Dörfel represented West Germany 15 times, including UEFA Euro 1968 qualifier against Albania, 1970 FIFA World Cup qualifiers against Austria (twice), Scotland and Cyprus and ten friendlies.
 He was not selected to the 1970 FIFA World Cup final squad because of his poor form in the 1969–70 season.